Archbishop Emeritus Desmond Mpilo Tutu

 Mpfareleni Mabidi holds a BSC in Psychological Counselling from the University of South Africa.
 She has five years' experience in working with communities and doing psychosocial work through psychosocial wellness trainings, capacity building, facilitating trainings and dialogues, offering emotional support and basic counselling to clients.
 Mpfareleni provides wellness trainings to victims of torture, trauma, war, SGBV and collective violence (xenophobic attacks).
 She also provides supervision to community psychosocial supporters (volunteers) who work in the community and mobilise community members and form partnerships with other stakeholders within communities.
 She is currently in capturing, monitoring and analysing data in the M&E team within CSVR.
 Her interests lie in working with different communities (migrants, asylum seekers, refugees and South African communities) who have experienced extreme violence at different levels: individual, group, community and family.

-Nonsikelelo Ncube is the Executive Assistant at the the Centre for the Study of Violence and Reconciliation.
+Nonsikelelo Ncube is Senior Advocacy Officer at the Centre for the Study of Violence and Reconciliation.
 She holds a Bachelor of Commerce in Law degree from the University of South Africa and is currently pursuing her postgraduate studies.
 Her passion lies in gender and human rights work.
 She is part of the Pillar 5 (Economic Power) working group of the National Strategic Plan on gender-based violence.
 This pillar seeks to "address the economic vulnerabilities that women face making them more vulnerable to GBV both by partners and the system and to address deeper structural drivers that gives rise to women's social and economic position and required targeted accelerated efforts to transform."